25th October 2011

 The Breakthrough programme is designed to provide fast-growth companies with the resources and knowledge they need to push towards the next level of growth.
 Businesses that receive funding through the Breakthrough programme will have ﬁrst call on a series of groundbreaking initiatives, which include:

-Masterclasses – Kicking off with a visit to Google, the ‘Masterclass’ initiative enables our Breakthrough companies to pay an onsite visit to and learn from entrepreneurs and managers who are further along the growth cycle.
+Masterclasses – the ‘Masterclass’ initiative enables our Breakthrough companies to pay an onsite visit to and learn from entrepreneurs, managers and businesses who are further along the growth cycle.
 It’s an opportunity to see and hear ﬁrst-hand how successful companies have got where they are today.

 International – Moving into overseas markets can be daunting.
 Working in collaboration with UK Trade & Investment, we will take selected delegates on fact-ﬁnding trips overseas.
 These trade missions are a chance to both map out the market and make useful contacts.

-Live events – We will organise two events per region.
-Open to selected fast-growth companies (not just those on the Breakthrough programme), these sessions aim to help businesses address the issues that impair growth while simultaneously learning lessons from market-leading companies.
+Live events – Open to selected fast-growth companies (not just those on the Breakthrough programme), these sessions aim to help businesses address the issues that impair growth while simultaneously learning lessons from market-leading companies.

 Internships – Attracting talent can be a constant headache for SMEs, particularly those working in sectors where highly skilled people are required.
 For instance, graduates and other sought-after professionals know that working for a small company can offer unique rewards, but the relatively low visibility of SMEs means that matching skills to a company isn’t always easy.
 Our Internship initiative addresses this issue by matching top-ﬂight graduates with companies that could beneﬁt from their skills.
 For the graduate, it offers real work experience within exciting companies.
 For the business, it’s a chance to tap into fresh thinking and perhaps create a permanent relationship.